dapr-sandbox/components-dotnet-sdk/daprdocs/content/en/dotnet-sdk-docs/dotnet-pub-sub/_index.md

     }
 ```

-## Register Pub-Sub Component
+## Register pub/sub component

-In the main program file (e.g. `Program.cs`), register the pub-sub component with an application service.
+In the main program file (for example, `Program.cs`), register the pub/sub component with an application service.

 ```csharp
 using Dapr.PluggableComponents;